-id The identifier of the CDF.
-This identifier must have been initialized by a call to CDFcreate (or CDFcreateCDF) or CDFopenCDF. varNum The identifier of the zVariable. startRec The starting record number to delete. endRec The ending record number to delete.
+id Identifier of the CDF.
+This identifier must have been initialized by a call to CDFcreate (or CDFcreateCDF) or CDFopenCDF.

+varNum Identifier of the zVariable.

+startRec Starting record number to delete.

+endRec Ending record number to delete.

 The following example deletes 11 records (from record numbered 11 to 21) from the zVariable "MY_VAR" in a CDF.
 Note: The first record is numbered as 0.
 If the last record number is 100, then after the deletion, the record will be 89.